brianstorti/brianstorti.github.io/_posts/2015-03-12-stop-using-tail.md

 It shows the content of just one file at a time.
 If you want to see what's happening in the second file, you need to first `Ctrl-c` to go to normal mode, then type `:n` to go to the next buffer, and then `F` again to go back to the watching mode.

-Depending on your needs, it might still be worth to use `less` for multiple files, but most of the time I just to with `tail` for these cases.
+Depending on your needs, it might still be worth to use `less` for multiple files, but most of the time I just go with `tail` for these cases.
 The important thing is to know the tools that we have available and use the right one for the job at hand.